Chapter 5

 Peeled away a leaf for a smell and said, “Wenya.
 Greasy and smoky, but should be good.”

-Yat came up from behind, just in time to catch Yathi's jaw at work.
+Yat came up from behind in time to catch Yathi's jaw at work.

-Yat’s pretty face contorted as she said, “Smoked wenya is disgusting!”
+Yat’s pretty face contorted as she exclaimed, “Smoked wenya is disgusting!”

 “I know.
 I do not like it either.”